avilleret/Gem-wiki/plugins/filmTEST.md

-filmTEST - testing movie loader
+filmTEST
 ===

+testing movie loader

+# Description

 This plugin does not really load a movie, but instead generates some test image.